 - Hold the bottle using the thumb and index finger of your dominant hand with the tip pointed downwards.
 You may want to rest this hand on the top of the cat's head for stability.

 - Use the last two fingers of the same hand to pull back the upper eyelid.
 Place your remaining fingers under the cat's jaw to support the head.
 The lower eyelid will act as a pouch to receive the drops.

 - Hold the bottle close to the eye but DO NOT touch the eye's surface with the applicator.

 - Squeeze the prescribed number of drops directly onto the eyeball, aiming for the center of the eye, and then release the head.

 - The cat will blink, spreading the medication over the surface of the eye.

 - It is common for cats to blink or paw at the eye after administering the drops.
-If this persists or if the eye appears more inflamed or red after administration of the medication, consult with your veterinarian.
+It is also common for cats to drool or salivate after receiving the drops.
+If rubbing at the eye persists or if the eye appears more inflamed or red after administration of the medication, consult with your veterinarian.